invpe/GridShell/Documentation/Tutorials/Use.md

 Additionaly you can see how [Whale](https://github.com/invpe/GridShell/tree/main/Sources/Integrations/Whale) is integrated, it is exactly a device sensor that contributes to the network.

+# Once you are in
+Now that you are connected and part of the network, there are tons of things you can do.
+Let's list the basic ones to get you started.

-# 🧑‍🍳 Time to store telemetry ?
+## 🧑‍🍳 Time to store telemetry ?

-That's a great idea, let's not wait with that.

-Simply use GridShell library method [CGridShell::AddTask](https://github.com/invpe/GridShell/blob/4646432a7b02208b37f3177719b95c06f6a19a03/Sources/GridShell/CGridShell.cpp#L748) and you will submit a [task](https://github.com/invpe/gridshell/blob/main/Documentation/Tutorials/Task.md) which post execution & [validation](https://github.com/invpe/gridshell/blob/main/Documentation/Tutorials/Validation.md) will get your data (called [telemetry](https://github.com/invpe/GridShell/blob/main/Documentation/Tutorials/Telemetry.md) ) stored on the network.
-From that moment you can freely access it from the [API endpoint](https://github.com/invpe/GridShell/tree/main/Documentation/API) over a simple HTTPS call.
+That's a great idea, at any point in time if you want to store telemetry from within your arduino sketch simply use GridShell library method [CGridShell::AddTask](https://github.com/invpe/GridShell/blob/4646432a7b02208b37f3177719b95c06f6a19a03/Sources/GridShell/CGridShell.cpp#L748) to submit a `writedfs` task which post execution and validation will get your data (called [telemetry](https://github.com/invpe/GridShell/blob/main/Documentation/Tutorials/Telemetry.md)) stored on the network.

-If you are trying to figure out how to use this method, don't spend a minute more - just use existing example of [Whale](https://github.com/invpe/GridShell/blob/main/Sources/Integrations/Whale/Whale.ino) - the pool temperature sensor to immediately go from guessing to doing.

 👁️‍🗨️ [See here](https://github.com/invpe/GridShell/blob/4646432a7b02208b37f3177719b95c06f6a19a03/Sources/Integrations/Whale/Whale.ino#L175) how it is implemented.

-# 📱 Need to visualize the telemetry ?
+## 📱 Need to visualize the telemetry ?

 Nobody likes plain text, and nobody cares about reading them - so instead of trying to spend more time on visualizing the raw data, use the [GridShell Explorer](https://github.com/invpe/GridShell/blob/main/Documentation/Tutorials/Explorer.md) endpoint that is made on magnificent [Grafana dashboards](https://grafana.com/).
 This simple dashboard covers `99%` of the telemetry needs, it is absolutely enough !